Skip to main content

 Header propagation

-Sentinel serializes the principal to JSON and sets it on the X-Unkey-Principal header before forwarding the request to the instance.
-The instance can read this header to make authorization decisions without re-verifying the API key.
+Sentinel serializes the principal to JSON and sets it on the X-Unkey-Principal header before forwarding to the instance.
+The instance reads this header to make authorization decisions without re-verifying the credential.
 The proxy handler strips any incoming X-Unkey-Principal header before policy evaluation to prevent clients from spoofing an authenticated identity.